Your digital persona matters more than ever before.

 Why be on social media?

-You need to answer this most critical question first as it would define your goals and give you a direction.
+Firstly, you need to answer this most critical question first as it would define your goals and give you a direction.
 Are you here to promote your products, or drive traffic to your website or to have a conversation with your customers?
-Typically, your goals would revolve around these basic requirements:
+In other words, your goals would revolve around these basic requirements:

 - To create brand awareness